 It is my belief that the “emotional storm” that happens when a client and a therapist meet on a two-way street.
 By sharing some of the most intimate moments anyone can share with another human being, the client brings their experiences and hurts to the therapist, who in turn brings into the alliance their training but also their own life events.

-The emotional storm is the tornadic activity that goes on when the two very different experience and expectations of the therapist and client, alliance come together.
+The emotional storm is the tornadic activity that goes on when the two very different experiences and expectations of the therapist and client, alliance come together.

 The Importance of the Therapeutic Alliance